 When you made “Masked and Anonymous” , you also worked with Bob Dylan.
 What was that like?

 It was for a few years.
 But after I worked with William Hurt on “The King” , I had all of these wonderful opportunities, like “Walkout” with Edward James Olmos.
-I got to play the suburban mom: they aged me, they tailed me, not a lot of actresses get that chance.
+I got to play the suburban mom; they aged me, they tailed me.
+Not many actresses get that chance.
 You get typecast forever and that’s it.
 And then you get older and you don’t work.
-But with me, it was great, because I did the transition already and people in Hollywood knew that I could play older and plain, you know what I mean.
-Amazing directors gave me the opportunities to do that.
-And then what happened, was completely the reverse.
+But with me, it was great because I did the transition already, and people in Hollywood knew that I could play older and plain, you know what I mean.
+Amazing directors gave me the opportunity to do that.
+And then what happened was completely the reverse.
 Instead of being typecast as glamorous, I was getting typecast as old and ugly and haggard [laughs].
 Then my agent said, ‘We got to do something about this.’
-So I went on a losing weight thing, and just when I was losing weight and looking good, I got offered “Love in the Time of Cholera” and I had to gain twenty-five pounds [laughs].
+So I went on a losing weight thing, and just when I was losing weight and looking good, I got offered “Love in the Time of Cholera” , and I had to gain twenty-five pounds [laughs].
 I have “Nancy Drew” coming up too, at Warner Bros., and it looks like a really funny film.
-It came out really cute, I play a glamorous movie star there.
+It came out really cute.
+I play a glamorous movie star there.

 Is it because of that wide range that you why make acting look so easy?